What is Steady State Error?

 Also, it can be seen from Figure-4 that the difference between the input & output is 0.5.
 Hence the steady state error is 0.5.

-Another method to calculate steady state error is as follows:
+Another method to calculate steady state error involves finding the error constants, as follows:

 Calculate Positional error coefficient Kp = , You will find Kp = 1, ess= .
 You will find the same answer.